zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ## Task 11: What is the inst ID of the attacker?

-To get this output from mySQL so I had to update the syntax.
+To get this output from mySQL I had to update the syntax.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/a15cb206-403c-4b3a-86c6-3eab6932e25f)